 Gilgamesh – The Epic of Gilgamesh, 2000 BCE.

-During the past two years I have chronologically arranged the negatives, prints, slides and digital files of 50 years of photography into a manageable, easily viewed database.
+During the past few years I have chronologically arranged the negatives, prints, slides and digital files of more than 50 years of photography into a manageable, easily viewed database.

 My history in photography began when I was eight years old.

 Studying these photographs as a personal history has led me to an understanding of why I create.
 My work both presents this idea and at the same time serves as an example of it.

 In tracing my physical and spiritual development I have become aware of the idea that the history of a unit, be it organic or inorganic, reflects the history of life and the cosmos.

 I invite you to select a project from the menu above or from the sidebar.

 There are over 2000 photographs divided into several projects and albums.

 Take your time and I hope you enjoy.